anastagette/android_app_radio_alarm_react_native/README.md

 - Created with React Native.

+To remove an alarm from the list, just click on it.

 ### Activated app usage demonstration

 If the app is active, the alarm appears on the screen and some radio starts to play.
 There are three options of radio to choose.